squarism/wallet_tail/README.md

 You'll need Ruby installed (rvm etc).
 On Windows, use railsinstaller.

 Install the dependencies.

     $ bundle

 Start the monitor.

     $ rake monitor foocoin

-You'll need to open up the acl on rpcallowip if you're not monitoring localhost.
+On your client, you'll need to open up the acl on rpcallowip if you're not monitoring localhost.
+In other words, if you are monitoring from one computer to the wallet on another computer.

-Change env.example to .env, fill in your details like wallet url, passwords etc.

 Next, sign up for prowlapp, install growl on your Mac (or Windows?) and you can get push notifications to your phone "fo free".
 It's pretty goddamn nice bros and it will keep you from checking your mining rig all the time.